 Chief Gregory E. Pyle became Chief of the Choctaw Nation of Oklahoma in 1997, after serving more than 13 years as the Assistant Chief of the tribe.
-Chief Pyle has negotiated millions of dollars in new contracts for the tribe, as well as expanded existing programs and initiated many innovative services.
+Chief Pyle negotiated millions of dollars in new contracts for the tribe, as well as expanded existing programs and initiated many innovative services.

-Accomplishments as Chief of the Choctaw Nation have been numerous for Greg Pyle.
-Under his leadership, a new hospital has been constructed in Talihina, as well as the Diabetes Wellness Center, clinics in Stigler, McAlester, Atoka and Idabel, a new Hospitality House, new Recovery Center and a new Women?s Treatment Center.
+Under the leadership of Chief Pyle, the Choctaw Nation put families first, with priorities on education, health, and jobs.
+Deep involvement in economic development resulted in profitable tribal businesses such as gaming centers, manufacturing plants, and travel plazas, creating numerous jobs and funding tribal programs.
+During his term of office, a new hospital was constructed in Talihina, as well as the Diabetes Wellness Center, clinics in Stigler, McAlester, Atoka and Idabel, a new Hospitality House, new Recovery Center, and a new Women's Treatment Center.
 The Poteau Clinic has been expanded to include additional health care professionals and a mail-pharmacy refill center.

 Education milestones under Chief Pyle, included the Choctaw Language Program and increasing the scholarship program to serve 5,000 students.
 A new academic building has been built at Jones Academy for the elementary school.
 A career development program for Choctaws has been initiated to include training at technical institutes.

 Chief Pyle's dedication to the Choctaw people was made evident through the many services that are now available.